daftn/kids_sandbox/README.md

 - Available as books, radio show, TV series, and movie
 - Teaches them the importance of always knowing where your towel is

-## Repository Name Suggestions

-Looking to rename this repo?
-Here are some fitting names:
-- `learning-python-with-marvin`
-- `marvin-teaches-python`
-- `dont-panic-python`
-- `paranoid-python-lessons`
-- `python-brain-size-of-planet`

 ## Have Fun!